junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 # [25](#page-25)
+{:.no_toc}

-## MISUNDERSTANDINGS DUE TO CONFUSION OF NAMES
+# MISUNDERSTANDINGS DUE TO CONFUSION OF NAMES

 This page shows 2 examples of misunderstandings that can result when certain names like ‘cancer’ and ‘leprosy’ mean one thing to medical workers and something else to villagers.
 In talking with health workers-and in using this book:

->**Avoid misunderstanding—go by the signs and history of a person’s sickness, not the name people give it!**
+>**Avoid misunderstanding, go by the signs and history of a person’s sickness, not the name people give it!**

 ---